databurn-in/prototype-pollution/gunship-walkthrough.md

 After the AST is created, Pug "walks" through the AST to see if any transformation is need.

-we'll call walk(ast, function()) function from the pug-load file.
+we'll call walk(ast, function()) function from the pug-load module.
 Again, pug-load is like the center point of all the important processes happening in pug library.

 calling walk() will take us to pug-walk module.

-walkAST(ast, before, after, options) [pug-walk/index.js]
+walkAST(ast, before, after, options) [node_modules/pug-walk/index.js]

 Here,